edxu96/RexNet/docs/PhD/README.md

 In the power industry, it is urgent to reduce the carbon emission from power generations, avoid backup generators and penetrate modern power systems.
 Other industries, like food supply chains, face similar challenges.
 The lack of direct participation from the demand side is the central question, which may be solved by the market designed in the project.
 Arguments for the new market can be established in two stages:

-- Because of the complexity, in the first stage, simulations instead of analysis are used primarily to demonstrate how the market operates under different settings.
+- Because of the complexity, in the first stage, simulations instead of analysis are used primarily to demonstrate how the market operates and prosumers make decisions under different settings.
 To facilitate the simulation of participants in the market, a new decision making framework is defined.
+The objective is establish the most realistic simulation toolbox by trying more candidate models and computer experiments.
-- In the second stage, a new type of retailing business with similar features can be tested in incumbent power systems.
-Key assumptions can be examined using data obtained in this way.
+- In the second stage, a new retailing business with similar features can be set up and field-tested in incumbent power systems.
+Experiment results can be used to examine key assumptions and calibrate simulation models.

 The necessity for the new market is discussed in section 2, followed by the description of the market in section 3.
 The methodology is discussed in four parts of section 4.
 The first part introduces the simulation schemes used, and the second part discuss the core simulation programs.
 The project can be researched into from three perspectives, which are listed in the third, and the most important one is elaborated in the last part.
 Expected contributions are summarized in the last section.